mrk-hnr/React_NASA-APOD/README.md

 - Selecting any date in input box will retrieve data from selected date and display the info
 - Pass data from child A component → parent compoent → child B component

+**Optimization**
+- Change styling for better visual and readability

 <hr>